 Mackay Cemetery Introduction

-Dr. George Leslie MacKay, widely known as Mackay, arrived in Tamsui in 1872 and actively engaged in missionary work, healthcare, and education, earning the admiration and affection of the local residents.
-He passed away from throat cancer on June 2, 1901, in Tamsui and was buried on the land he deeply loved.
-The Mackay Cemetery is located in a corner of Tamkang University.
-Originally a foreign cemetery in Tamsui, it was separated from the graves of other foreigners by a wall in accordance with his will, indicating that Mackay was regarded as a Taiwanese.
-According to historical records, his gravestone was donated by his disciples and is entirely made of stone.
-Based on the stone's characteristics, it appears to be made from Guanyin Mountain stone, which is hard and has a bluish-gray color.
-After nearly a hundred years, it remains well-preserved, with the engraved patterns on the stone clearly legible.
-The orientation of Mackay's grave is southeast facing northwest, directly opposite the Oxford College he established.
+Dr. George Leslie MacKay, widely known as Mackay, arrived in Tamsui in 1872 and actively engaged in missionary work, medical care, and education, earning the admiration and affection of the local residents.
+He passed away on June 2, 1901, due to throat cancer in Tamsui and was buried in the land he loved.
+The Mackay Cemetery is located in a corner of Tamkang High School, originally the Tamsui Foreign Cemetery, but, according to his will, a wall was built to separate his grave from those of other foreigners, indicating that Mackay considered himself a Taiwanese.
+According to historical records, the tombstone was donated by his disciples, and the entire tomb is built of stone, which, based on its quality, is believed to be made from the stones of Guanyin Mountain, known for their hardness and blue-gray color, and after nearly a century, it remains very intact.
+The engravings on the stone are clear, and each character is legible.
+The grave is oriented southeast toward the northwest, roughly facing the Oxford College he founded.
+A gentle reminder: if you wish to visit, please make a reservation on the official website of Tamkang High School before visiting!